LOLYAY-INC/LavMusicPlayer/README.md

 song, higher = line gets highlighted earlier.
 The default value is 10 milliseconds, which is a good balance between highlighting the line and not highlighting it too early.

+### The music is still out of sync?

+We rely on MusixMatch to get the lyrics, so it's possible that the lyrics are not in sync with the song.
+If the lyrics are too late or too early, try adjusting the `live-lyrics-ping-compensation` option.

 ## Nodes.json File
 Nodes.json is a file that contains a list of Lavalink servers if you want to use more than one, if not you can use the standard config options.